Lesterpaintstheworld/terminal-velocity/story/act3/act3_outline.md

 - Reflection on the implications of AI on society and individual lives.

 ## Themes:
 - The balance between technological advancement and ethical considerations.
+For a detailed summary of character arcs and thematic elements, see `narrative_elements_summary.md`.

 ## Character Development:
 - Final resolutions for character arcs, showcasing growth and change.